 No, driving without due care and attention and dangerous driving are two separate offences.

 Can I be charged with careless driving even if there was not an accident?

-Yes, you can be charged with careless driving, even if you were not involved in an accident.
+Yes, you can be charged with driving without due care and attention, even if you were not involved in an accident.
 A police patrol car may see you weaving in and out of lanes, for example, and pull you over at the roadside.
 Or, you may be caught on camera driving in a manner that the police deem unacceptable.

-On the other hand, if you are involved in an accident, the police may attend the scene of the incident and accuse you of careless driving.
+On the other hand, if you are involved in an accident, the police may attend the scene of the incident and accuse you of driving without due care and attention.
 If there is an accident and you leave without completing the necessary formalities, you can be charged with the additional offences of failing to stop and failing to report an accident.